webplatform/docs/css/properties/outline-offset/index.md

 |Values={{CSS Property Value
 |Data Type=<length>
 |Description=Floating-point number, followed by an absolute units designator (cm, mm, in, pt, or pc) or a relative units designator (em, ex, or px).
 For more information about the supported length units, see CSS Values and Units Reference (Length).
+}}{{CSS Property Value
+|Data Type=inherit
+|Description=This is a keyword indicating that the value is inherited from their parent's element calculated value.
 }}
 }}
 {{Examples_Section